What is the College Employer Council?

 Q: What is its status?

-A: On March 31, 2014, Council CEO Don Sinclair wrote the following to OPSEU Local 110 President Darryl Bedford:
+A: On March 31, 2014, then-Council CEO Don Sinclair wrote the following to OPSEU Local 110 President Darryl Bedford:

 The Council on April 2010 became a not for profit statutory corporation owned and operated by the colleges.
 Therefore it was no longer a crown agency.
 As a result, a lot of legislation that affects crown agencies or corporations (colleges hospitals etc) such as FIPPA, Salary Disclosure, Gov’t Directives etc does not apply to our corporation.